Freenove/Freenove_Ultimate_Starter_Kit_for_Control_Board_V5/docs/source/fnk0093/codes/C/40_Control_LED_with_Web_(WiFi_Board).rst

 .. image:: ../_static/imgs/40_Control_LED_with_Web_(WiFi_Board)/Chapter40_02.png
     :align: center

-When Control Board successfully connects to “ssid_Router”, serial monitor will print out the IP address assigned to Control Board by the router.
+When Control Board successfully connects to "ssid_Router", serial monitor will print out the IP address assigned to Control Board by the router.
 Access http://192.168.1.26 in a computer browser on the LAN.
 As shown in the following figure:

 .. image:: ../_static/imgs/40_Control_LED_with_Web_(WiFi_Board)/Chapter40_02.png
     :align: center